corb555/Task-Score/README.md

 *WeaponStrength* -  0 none, 100=most powerful weapon.
 Power of equipped weapon.
 For example: 40 Club, 60 Knife, 65 Sword, 95 Rocket Launcher
 *MeleeWeapons* - :no_entry_sign: 0 none, 100=most powerful weapon.
 Power of equipped weapon.
 For example: 40 Club, 60 Knife, 65 Sword.
 *RangeWeapons* - :no_entry_sign: 0 none, 100=most powerful weapon.
 Power of equipped weapon.
 For example:  75 Pistol, 85 Assault Rifle 95 Rocket Launcher.
-*Ammo* - 100=full, 0=empty.  *Note: this is the percent of "adequate" ammunition, not the number of bullets.*  A rocket launcher with 12 rockets would return a score of 100.
-An assault rifle with 12 bullets would return a score of 5.
+*Ammo* - 100=full, 0=empty.  *Note: this is the percent of "adequate" ammunition, not the number of bullets.*  A rocket launcher with 10 rockets would return a score of 100 while an assault rifle with 10 bullets would return a score of 30.

 ### Setup
 1. Copy the FPSVariables.cs script to your assets and add it to your agent.